Keyfactor/keyfactor-java-client-sdk/docs/CertificateApi.md

 <a name="certificateRecoverCertificateAsync"></a>
 # **certificateRecoverCertificateAsync**
-> ModelsRecoveryResponse certificateRecoverCertificateAsync(xKeyfactorRequestedWith, rq, collectionId, xKeyfactorApiVersion)
+> ModelsRecoveryResponse certificateRecoverCertificateAsync(xCertificateformat, xKeyfactorRequestedWith, rq, collectionId, xKeyfactorApiVersion)

 Recovers the persisted certificate associated with the provided query